 Identifying and Preventing Violent Extremism in Bangladesh

-Although there is a growing body of Countering Violent Extremism (CVE) and Violent Extremism (VE) research and literature, there is limited knowledge and understanding about the emerging trends and drivers of VE within Bangladesh.
+Although there is a growing body of countering violent extremism (CVE) and violent extremism (VE) research and literature, there is limited knowledge and understanding about the specific emerging trends and drivers of VE in Bangladesh.

 To address this knowledge and information gap, we helped to implement Obirodh: Road to Tolerance from 2017 to 2020.

 Together with our partner, Democracy International, we began by developing a learning agenda along with USAID to answer significant questions, such as the key factors driving violent extremism, who is most at risk of being recruited and why and where and how people are being recruited.